Back to the Future Part III (1990)

 Bartender: In here, we pour whiskey.

 [after the duel between Buford Tannen and Marty, which ended with Buford landing in green horse dung]

 Seamus McFly: [chuckling to himself] That was good.

-Young Doc: No wonder this circuit failed.
+Young Doc: [looking at a tiny circuit under a magnifying glass] Unbelievable that this little piece of junk could be such a big problem.
+No wonder this circuit failed.
 It says "Made in Japan".

 Marty McFly: What do you mean, Doc?
 All the best stuff is made in Japan.

 Doc: Marty, why are you wearing that gun?
 You're not considering going up against Tannen tomorrow?